nixworks/public/news/2013/03/21/index.md

 ##### shooting
 ### [The suspect wanted in connection with the shooting death of prison chief Tom Clements in Colorado, is believed to be the man that was killed in a shootout with deputies in Montague County, Texas, United States.
 A deputy was seriously injured in the shootout. ](/news/2013/03/21/the-suspect-wanted-in-connection-with-the-shooting-death-of-prison-chief-tom-clements-in-colorado-is-believed-to-be-the-man-that-was-killed.md)
-_Context: Texas, Montague County, Colorado, United States, shooting, shootout_
+_Context: United States, shooting, shootout, Colorado, Montague County, Texas_

 ##### Australian Labor Party
 ### [Leader of the Australian Labor Party Julia Gillard calls a spill for all leadership positions. ](/news/2013/03/21/leader-of-the-australian-labor-party-julia-gillard-calls-a-spill-for-all-leadership-positions.md)
-_Context: Australian Labor Party, Julia Gillard, a spill_
+_Context: a spill, Julia Gillard, Australian Labor Party_

 ##### Justin Welby
 ### [Justin Welby is formally enthroned as the new Archbishop of Canterbury. ](/news/2013/03/21/justin-welby-is-formally-enthroned-as-the-new-archbishop-of-canterbury.md)